 Yes.
 Northside ISD assigns students to schools according to the street address where the student resides.
 Once the Board approves a boundary, it applies to all students living within the attendance zone with the following exceptions.

 Exceptions when opening a new school:

-- Elementary School: The year a boundary change goes into affect, incoming 5th grade students may remain at their former school, but the District does not provide transportation.
+- Elementary School: The year a boundary change goes into effect, incoming 5th grade students may remain at their former school, but the District does not provide transportation.

-- Middle School: The year a boundary change goes into affect, incoming 8th grade students may remain at their former school, but the District does not provide transportation.
+- Middle School: The year a boundary change goes into effect, incoming 8th grade students may remain at their former school, but the District does not provide transportation.

 Exceptions for boundary changes between two existing schools:

 - High School: Returning high school students and their concurrently enrolled siblings may continue at their former high school.
 The District will provide transportation to eligible students under District guideline for three years beginning with the first year of the boundary change.